3 Data

 title('Beta densities', outer=T, line=-1)

-Here is a more in-depth example using the Dagum distribution
+Here is a more in-depth example of drawing random variables from the Dagum distribution

 # Quantile Function (VGAM::qdagum)